Untreated Cataracts: Symptoms, Risks, and Why You Should Act Early

 Cataracts are a common condition, but that doesn’t mean they’re safe to leave untreated.

 Affecting more than half of all Americans age 80 or older, cataracts are incredibly common.
 They often occur as a natural result of aging.
-But although proteins in the lens of the eye generally break down due to age, they can also deteriorate due to an eye injury or as an effect of eye surgery.
+But although proteins in the lens of the eye generally break down due to age, they can also deteriorate due to an eye injury or as a result of eye surgery.

 Cataracts are common, but they can also cause serious damage to your eyes if left untreated.
-Cataracts are a clouding in the eye’s lens, which can result in blurry, hazy, or less colorful vision.
+Cataracts are a clouding in the eye’s lens, which can result in hazy, less colorful, or blurry vision.
 While they are generally easy to treat, many patients with cataracts may not even notice their vision declining at first — and by the time they do, the condition could be quite advanced.

 Detecting Cataracts Early On

-For cataracts patients, early detection and treatment can mean outcomes.
+For cataract patients, early detection and treatment can mean better outcomes.
 To ensure timely detection, it’s important to become familiar with the most common symptoms of cataracts.
 When cataracts are developing, you may notice that:

 • Colors look faded or less bright than usual.